Day 1: Arrival in Phuentsholing (300m/985ft)

 Day 7: Final departure

 Today we bid farewell to the tiny Himalayan Kingdom and her friendly people.
 Druk Air generally departs in the early morning to avoid adverse weather conditions.
-Therefore, after breakfast, we will be taken to the airport in the morning for final departure.
+So, if we are flying, we will be dropped off at the airport after breakfast.
+If not, we will be dropped off at the Phuentsholing border for final departure.

 Important Note :